bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_1.md

 <img class="medium frame" src="/assets/images/tutorial01/before.png" />

-This challenge asks you to do the same thing as the first challenge, but instead of designing a function `make_square` using TKinter"s `create_rectangle`, you"ll design `make_triangle_left` and `make_triangle_right` to use TKinter"s `create_polygon` function.
+This challenge asks you to do the same thing as the first challenge, but instead of designing a function `make_square` using TKinter's `create_rectangle`, you"ll design `make_triangle_left` and `make_triangle_right` to use TKinter"s `create_polygon` function.
 Here, instead of calculating just one extra coordinate point...you'll have to calculate two more coordinates and use all three coordinates as input to the `create_polygon` function.

 ### Create a left triangle function

-In the Triangle Challenge section of the file, create a function called `make_triangle_left` that draws a 45-45-90-degree right triangle, where the right angle is positioned at the bottom-left corner (as pictured above).
+In the Triangle Challenge section of the file, create a function called `make_triangle_left` that draws a 45-45-90-degree right triangle, where the right angle is positioned at the bottom-left corner.
 It accepts the following arguments:

 1. **a_canvas** *(Canvas)*: where you want the triangle to be drawn.
 1. **bottom_left_x** *(int)*: defines the x-coordinate of the bottom-left position of the triangle.